 ACCESS & LOCATION:

 The camp can be accessed via 15 minutes’ road transfer from Kiba airstrip.
-It’s situated on a broad curve of the Rufiji river and surrounded by trees, within a peaceful region of the Selous Game Reserve.
+It’s situated on a broad curve of the Rufiji river and surrounded by trees, within a peaceful region of Nyerere National Park (formerly Selous).

 Guest accommodation consists of just eight cottages, all elevated above ground level on decking and constructed using timber, stone, and thatch.
 Five are termed Riverside Rooms, and the remaining three are Hillside Suites.
 As their name suggests, the Hillside Suites are positioned higher up than the Riverside Rooms.
 Each suite benefits from a separate lounge as well as a private plunge pool!
 All cottages are very spacious, and as they are entirely open fronted they boast uninterrupted views over the river and its resident hippo.
 Vervet monkey may also be spotted, darting about the trees.
 Every bedroom contains a king-size bed with mosquito nets, bedside lighting, and, in the case of the Riverside Rooms, a seating area with a sofa and coffee table.
 En-suite facilities comprise flush toilet, washbasin with hot and cold running water, and walk-in shower.
 A selection of toiletries is supplied.